galnir/Master-Bot/guides/Lavalink-internal.md

 # Setup

-Create an [application.yml](https://github.com/freyacodes/Lavalink/blob/master/LavalinkServer/application.yml.example) in the root directory of the project.
+Create an [application.yml](https://github.com/freyacodes/Lavalink/blob/master/LavalinkServer/application.yml.example) in the root directory of the project and change the host address to `127.0.0.1`.

 Download the latest Lavalink jar from [here](https://github.com/Cog-Creators/Lavalink-Jars/releases) and place it in the project's root directory (same directory as application.yml).